by Dr. Jeannie Thomason

 Dog owners are becoming confused over what food is the best for their dogs.
 There seems to be so much conflicting information out there today.
 Who do you believe?
 With all the recalls over the last several years, we worry about safety and quality nutrition.

 It is so simple to me what the truth is about the best food to feed our dogs however, somewhere along the road over the past 50 years or so, we have all been lead to believe that somehow, by some miracle or perhaps evolution has made our dogs omnivores.
 This a lie that the majority of pet owners have bought into hook, line and sinker.
-Not being enough of a lie, we have also been lead to believe that our dogs are after-all, domestic animals so, they are best fed processed, commercial “dog food” that supposedly is nutritionally balanced and scientifically formulated to be healthy for our pets.
+Not being enough of a lie, we have also been lead to believe that our dogs are, after-all, domestic animals so, they are best fed processed, commercial “dog food” that supposedly is nutritionally balanced and scientifically formulated to be healthy for our pets.
+Does that make any real sense to you?

 WRONG, oh so wrong!

 Did you know that pet food manufacturers actually spray on a concoction of disposed/thrown away, restaurant grease/cooked fats with synthetic vitamins and other additives to their products before sealing the bags and shipping them out?
-It is the addition of these synthetic additives, flavor enhancers and some vitamins that are necessary to make the kibble come anywhere close to being able to be called complete and balanced.
-The ingredients listed on the bag have no nutritive value once processed into what you see when you open the bag.
-Any nutrition in the ingredients the kibble started out with has been destroyed.
+It is the addition of these man-made, synthetic additives, flavor enhancers that are necessary to make the kibble come anywhere close to being able to be called complete and balanced.
+The ingredients listed on the bag have no nutritive value once they have been processed into what you see when you open the bag (or a can for that matter).
+Any nutrition in the ingredients started out with have been altered in their molecular structure and most, totally destroyed.
 However, I am getting just a little ahead of myself here.
 Let’s start at the beginning.

 Dogs are carnivores